twelve17/merlin-meo-scripts/README.md

 To sum up the process outlined in [this very informative blog post](http://blog.zipleen.com/2010/10/how-to-make-meo-fiber-iptv-service-work.html), we need to do the following to get the various [MEO](http://meo.pt) services working:

-* Make the router aware of MEO's vlans
+* Make the router aware of MEO's VLANs
 * Configure Internet access using PPPoE
 * Run a custom DHCP client to get the network configuration via VLAN12 (IPTV + VoIP)
-* Configure static routes, firewall/NAT rules, and DNS overrides For specific MEO-related IP ranges
+* Configure static routes, firewall/NAT rules, and DNS overrides for specific MEO-related IP ranges

 Most of the work is going to be done on the command line, *not* on the web admin UI, so you should feel comfortable SSH'ing into your router.
 The scripts leverage the Merlin [user scripts](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) as well as [custom config files](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-config-files) mechanisms to accomplish the same goals as the zipleen versions.
 Either way, use at your own risk, don't blame us if you brick your router, etc.  :)